ridwanakf/nadc-intro-to-rpc/README.md

 # NADC - Intro to RPC
-The second workshop of Night Login App Development Community (NADC) - Intro to REST RPC using Go.
+The second workshop of Night Login App Development Community (NADC) - Intro to RPC using Go.
 This is an example of basic implementation of traditional RPC.

 ## Getting Started